 The best food in Paris is creative, fresh, beautiful and of course tasty.
 And though eating your way through the city can be both fun and delicious, there is no reason you shouldn’t be able to take some of that fine French food home with you.

-A visit to any shop that specializes in gourmet food will have you drooling in the aisles.
+A visit to any gourmet food shop in Paris will have you drooling in the aisles.
 Filling your luggage with fabulous gourmet treats for souvenirs, gifts or to keep tucked away in your cupboard to enjoy as a special treat when you want to reminisce about your time in Paris are all perfect reasons to indulge.

-Paris has no shortage of tiny gourmet food boutiques, tucked into little nooks and crannies in every neighborhood, especially ones that revolve around one item – honey, olive oil, chocolate etc..
+Paris has no shortage of tiny gourmet food boutiques, tucked into little nooks and crannies in every neighborhood, especially ones that revolve around one item – honey, olive oil, chocolate, macarons etc..

 But if you’re looking for a great selection and wide variety of quality products with lovely packaging, these popular, easily found shops, often known as épicerie (eh-PEACE-ree), which means grocery, have a wonderful selection.
 You can’t go wrong with any of them.